DHTMLX/scheduler-docs/data/rtl_mode.md

 }
 ~~~

-All events of the scheduler container moves 5px to the right.
+All events of the scheduler container are moved 5px to the right.